carloscortonc/non-ai-flappybird/README.md

 The program will:

 - Gain focus on the browser where the game is opened
-- _TODO_ Calculate the correct coordinates of the game (this varies depending on screen size)
+- Calculate the correct coordinates of the game (this varies depending on screen size)
 - Start the game